Hammer2900/FabGUI/README.md

 # FabGUI Workflow

+FabGUI is a GUI frontend for Hyperledger Fabric Certificate Authority.
+It can be used for running all the Fabric CA functions from a graphical interface.

 ## Initial Setup

-1. Install the fabric-ca files from github
+1. Clone the fabric-ca files from github
 2. Add an environment variable to PATH, CAPATH which points to the location of the docker-compose.yaml file.
 It’ll be in /go/src/github.com/hyperledger/fabric-ca/docker/server
 3. After this the python script will run.
 The only dependency the python script will require is ruamel.yaml package.
-Install that using pip.
+Install that using ````pip install ruamel.yaml````.
 This package is used for the editing of YAML files.

 ## Working